pablogolo/toy/README.md

      gcc -O2 -o inctoy inctoy.c

-Finally, in the other end of the spectrum, MINITOY shows the simplest possible: just a Wagner tree plus TBR, no randomization of addition sequence, no error checking, no propgress report, no tree-reading or drawing.
+Finally, in the other end of the spectrum, MINITOY shows the simplest possible: just a Wagner tree plus TBR, no randomization of addition sequence, no error checking, no progress report, no tree-reading or drawing.
 This is what you find in minitoy.c (only 200 lines of code; never saw a program that small that could do an actual phylogenetic analysis!).
 As this does not use incremental optimization, it has about the same speed as TOY.